jankidepala/react-repo/react-hooks/README.md

 useContext - that allows us to drastically simplify the above example, and when combined with useState, allows us to build the same component in a semantic manner:
       const {color, setColor} = useContext(ExampleContext);

+SUSPENSE ->
+feature allows you to defer rendering part of your application tree until some condition is met (for example data from an endpoint or a resource is loaded).

+CUSTOM HOOKS -> Starts with use setSomething() - UI rerenders -> setState()

 ## Material-ui

 Typography -